 In the left-hand column are options showing torrents you have in the program.
-Labels of torrents, the ability to upgrade to the pro version and devices.
+That’s labels of torrents, the ability to upgrade to the pro version, and devices.

 In the top half of the interface, there is a button suggesting visiting BitTorrent Now to get torrents.
 However, on clicking it, a web page opens.

 Clicking on “Get more torrents” takes you to a website for additional downloads.